Štíty: Sights

 The main landmark of Štíty is the Church of the Assumption of the Virgin Mary.
 Its predecessor was a wooden church from the mid-13th century, destroyed by Prussian army in 1744.
 The church was replaced by the current late Baroque structure built in 1755.
 The one-storey stone building of the rectory dates from 1794.

 The former town hall from the 16th century is one of the oldest houses in the town.
-The Renaissance town hall was modified into a Baroque burgher house in 1734.
+This Renaissance building was modified into a Baroque burgher house in 1734.
 Today the house serves as a primary art school and the seat of various associations.